cswclui/katacoda-scenarios-1/12factor-005/step03.md

 ## Objective
 The objective of this lesson is to review the `Jenkinsfile` that Jenkins will use to run the Build and Release states of the 12 Factor App principle of [Build, Release, Run](https://12factor.net/build-release-run).
-Also, we're going to demonstrate how to create the Jenkins Multibranch Pipeline job that will execute the Build and Release stages automatically.
+Also, we're going to demonstrate how to create the Jenkins Pipeline job that will execute the Build and Release stages automatically.

 ## Steps